Amirofcodes/node-pro-mobile/Docs/node-pro-mobile-detailed-documentation.md

 6. Implement a more robust state management solution (e.g., Redux) if the app complexity increases
 7. Enhance AI-powered article creation with more detailed analysis and category suggestions
 8. Implement multi-language support for AI-generated content
+9. Expand the Price Guessing Game with leaderboards and multiplayer functionality
+10. Integrate social sharing features for game results

-This documentation provides a comprehensive overview of the NODE-PRO Mobile project's technical aspects, including the new AI-powered article creation feature.
+This documentation provides a comprehensive overview of the NODE-PRO Mobile project's technical aspects, including the new AI-powered article creation feature and the Price Guessing Game.
 It serves as a guide for developers working on the project and can be updated as the project evolves.